Why do I need a power of attorney?

 Yes.
 The executor of a Will can only make decisions pertaining to a Testator’s Will once they are dead.
 The power of attorney however is only active so long as the principal is alive and incapacitated.
 This means, that if a person dies while the power of attorney agent is managing the assets of the principal, then they immediately lose power over those assets at the time of their passing.
 If the principal within a power of attorney dies, letters testamentary will be issued to the executor of the Will.
 The executor will then be given authority to manage the assets of the deceased according to the Will.

-Where can I get trusted assistance with powers of attorney in the Azle / Weatherford area?
+Where can I get assistance with Powers of Attorney?

 The law office of Ronda S. Haynes is fully capable of assisting you with establishing powers of attorney as well as your estate plan.
-To be prepared for the worst situations, call (817) 752-2177 to schedule an appointment with Azle Texas Attorney Ronda Haynes.
+To be prepared for the worst situations, call (817) 752-2177 to schedule an appointment with North Texas Estate Planning Attorney Ronda Haynes.